ghonoz/ghonoz/README.md

 - I am a 3° year undergraduate Statistics at State University of Maringá
 - Currently focused on Machine Learning and Inference subjects
-- You can reach me at Email: gabrielrubinho05@gmail.com
+- You can reach me via Email: gabrielrubinho05@gmail.com